Hewillbegood/personal_development_practice/ATM_GH2005_2011/readme.txt

 The topic of this project was from Tsinghua University in 2011.
 It was roughly a software package that simulated a management system of a supermarket.
+Two supportive projects "Leaguer_Commodity_PaymentMode" and "RandomChars" generate DLLs needed in the main project.
+Last compilation was done in Visual Studio Community 2015 with update 3.
+It cannot fully run without SQL Server.